depate/talks/README.md

 ### Content

 Repository about talks that I gave.
+If you encounter typos or want to add something else please contact me without hesitation or create a pull request with the proposed changes right away.

 ### Create beautiful web presentations
 #### Basic Usage